SHAT-2024/SHAT/README.md

 # Shat 1.0.1

 Shat is a web-based app that allows users to connect, chat, and edit their profiles.

 ## Screenshots

+### Laptop

 ![home page](./src/Assets/homepage.png)